Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

 Where to eat?

 Cafe Tati is a little café outside the Ribeira Market.
-It’s an inspiring place to drink a coffee and try one of the delicious selfmade cakes.
+It’s a small but vibrant place to drink a coffee and try one of the delicious selfmade cakes or soups.

 There is free wifi and free jazz sessions on Sunday afternoons.
-The interior shows a mix of furniture like in a livingroom and cosy corners with sofas and bookshelves.
+The interior covers a mix of furniture from different styles and times.
+There are many cosy corners with sofas and bookshelves.

 Originally started as a flower-shop, the owner expanded it to a café and gave it the proper name Flower Power.

 You’ll find it when you pass the famous Bica funicular.
-When you stroll around Bairro Alto during the day, visit this interesting place to take a fresh salad or even to buy some flowers.
+When you stroll around Bairro Alto during the day, visit this thoroughly refreshing place to take a garden salad or even to buy some flowers.

-Furthermore, you can buy some homemade products or herbs to take away to prepare your own dinner.
+Furthermore, you can buy unique homemade products or herbs to prepare your own dinner with.

-The most cosy café situated in Alfama is Pois Café.
+The most cosy café situated in Alfama is certainly Pois Café.

-Already when you enter, it feels like standing in your own living room.
-An island of sofas with different styles, shapes and sizes invite to take a seat.
-Plenty of books are arranged along the wall.
+Shortly after you enter, it feels like standing in your own living room.
+An island of sofas with different styles, shapes and sizes invite to make yourself comfortable.
+Plenty of books are arranged on sideboards, filling the time you have to wait for your order with a good read.

 Apart from sofas, you’ll also find chairs and tables to sit and eat full meals.

-Sometimes there are art exhibitions or little concerts.
+Sometimes there are art exhibitions or even little concerts.

 Lost in Esplanada turns Lisbon into an oriental palace.
-Indian cuisine as well as Western meals are served.
+Indian cuisine as well as Western meals are served here on colorful plates.

-The café is located in Principe Real where most of Lisbon’s trendy coffee and food places are located.
+The café is located in Principe Real, the neighborhood of the majority of Lisbon’s trendy coffee and food places .

 The café is connected to a shop where you can find oriental clothes, spiritual items and decoration inspired by 1001 nights.

-The terrace is decorated with colorful umbrellas, tables and chairs.
+The terrace comes alive with colorful umbrellas, mosaic tables and chairs.
 The view is just as enchanting as the café itself.

 RDA stands for Rua das Anjos and is an alternative place in the area of Martim Moniz.